gregorwolf/pg-beershop/README.md

 }
 ```

-Connect to the database as described in the last paragraph of _Run on SAP Cloud Platform_.
+Connect to the database as described in the last paragraph of _Run on SAP Business Technology Platform_.

 Store the file content in the environment variable VCAP_SERVICES (jq must be installed):